The Jarrow March a Communities Fight to Work

 A second-hand bus was bought to carry cooking equipment, and ground sheets were provided for outside rests.
 An advance guard was sent out to arrange overnight stops and public meetings.
 Finally, a religious service was held on the eve of departure to bless, and set the tone for, the crusade.

-Bearing blue-and-white banners, the Jarrow men paraded at 8.45 each morning of their 25-day march.
-Many marched army style – 50 minutes to the hour with 10 minutes’ rest.
+Each morning, clad in blue and white banners, the Jarrow men paraded, following a disciplined schedule: 50 minutes of marching, then a 10-minute rest.
 A mouth organ band was a great success, ‘keeping the men swinging along all the time’, according to a report in the Shields Gazette, and there was singing – led sometimes by Ellen Wilkinson.
 One marcher described one day, with rain ‘…belting down …cats and dogs …but we were still marching like soldiers.
 There were people on the pavement, they were crying you know…’

 They called this their ‘crusade’, partly to emphasise the seriousness of their plight and partly to distinguish their march from those of the National Unemployed Workers’ Movement – whose connection with the Communist party raised the spectre of revolution.

-Councillor David Riley, chair of Jarrow council, and Ellen Wilkinson, MP for Jarrow led the crusade.
+Councillor David Riley, chair of the Jarrow council, and Ellen Wilkinson, MP for Jarrow led the crusade.

 David Riley